6 reasons every SaaS startup needs a customer retention dashboard

 1. A customer retention dashboard is faster and more efficient than manual reports

-Retention metrics are integral to a SaaS startup's success, which means you expect a constant stream of questions around retention.
+Retention metrics are integral to a SaaS startup's success, which means you can expect a constant stream of questions around retention.
 How did we do last month?
 How are we doing this month?
 How are we doing compared to last year?
 How do different cohorts perform?

 2. Your customer retention data matters now

 A customer retention dashboard shows you trends as they develop.
-You don't have to wait three weeks to find out that a feature caused a major change in behaviour – you can see and act on that information as it streams in.
+You don’t have to wait three weeks to discover that a feature change caused a shift in behaviour; you can see it and respond as it streams in.

 3. A dashboard keeps retention top of mind